Kori-San/ansible-install_ca/README.md

 # Usage
 1. Put all the CAs you ant to install in 'files/ca'.
+    > Note that the placeholder file will never be copied.

 2. Since it's not a role but a "simple" playbook you can execute it by using the ansible bin.
     ```bash